strepkov/demonstrator/paper/draft.md

 Octave Online is web-playground fot a high-level language Octave, which is primarily intended for numerical computations.
 It has a simple and intuitive interface despite the complexity of the internal implementation.
 It provides directly in a browser fast execution with errors handling.
 Even if you do complex computations it is not needed to install any software on the PC.
 Everything works out of the box.

 ### Wolfram Alpha
 Wolfram Alpha is a very powerful tool, which works by using expert-level knowledge and algorithms to automatically answer questions, do analysis and generate reports.
-It has one very interesting and useful feature, which provide the interactive visualization of the given data.
-The idea behind that is that you can "feel" how one or another parameter influences on the final result.
-It promote a better understanding of dependencies between the components or elements of the system.
+It has nice matrix operations and calculations as the EmbeddedMontiArcMath language has, to describe atomic components.
+It can do even more as solving linear equations, it allows to specify the behavior of controllers, and then by solving the equations they synthesize the controller.
+Furthermore, it has one very interesting and useful feature, which provide the interactive visualization of the given data.
+The idea behind that is that you can "feel" how one or another parameter influence on the final result.
+It promises a better understanding of the dependencies between the components or elements of the system.
-> we need to add some sentences about the mathematical stuff wolfram alpha supports: https://www.wolframalpha.com/examples/mathematics/geometry/
-> they have nice matrix operations and calculations as we also use in our embedded math language to describe atomic components
-> they can even do more as solving linear equations, this means they would allow to specify the behavior of controllers, and then by solving the equations they synthesize the controller
-> we cannot synthesize the controller yet; we must explicitely write down the mathematical relationships and their intermediate calculations

 ### TypeScript Playground
 TypeScript is a typed superset of JavaScript.
 It has a clean and simple playground which shows the difference and benefits of TypeScript over JavaScript.
 It has preloaded examples which actually show this difference and a user can see distinction in the direct comparison.
 What, again, gives the better understanding and facilitates further analysis(R7).